SabrinaJ5/SabrinaJoseph/README.md

 - 🔭 Currently exploring the intersection of technology and psychology, focusing on innovative tools for mental health research.

 ### Skills:
-- Programming: Java, C, Python (currently learning C++)
+- Programming: Python, Java, Javascript, C, C++, HTML5, PHP, and SQL
-- Tutoring: Grades 3-8, Pre-Algebra, Algebra
+- Tutoring: Mathematics for Grades 3-8, Pre-Algebra, Algebra
 - Music: Violinist with 9 years of experience 🎻

 ### Fun Fact: